albuspiroglu/cl-lib-helper/README.md

 phrase can be either one string with multiple words, or a list of expressions (cl-ppcre re expressions).

 Match will be listed for:

     (first phrase) contained in symbol name AND
     (every (rest phrase)) contained in path or symbol description.

 e.g.

     (lib:find-syms "interface lil")

 will list more results then:

     (lib:find-syms "interface lil pure")

 The way we extract the description of any symbol is:
 "symbol-path-in-hierarchy : any description in any symbol namespace"

 This means lib-helper will search for function description, variable description, class or struct or macro description all the same, and concat them to the description.
 This gives us a powerful way to do search (or I call it a better apropos).
 For example to find any symbol with the word "structure" in its descriptions:

     (lib:find-syms '(".*" "structure"))
+    or
+    (lib:find-syms ".* structure")

 #### (lib:packages), (std:packages)